-For example, spending by city governments in El Paso, Las Vegas, and Miami only accounts for about one-quarter of all local government expenditures on behalf of residents of those cities.
+For example, spending by city governments in Fort Wayne, Las Vegas, and San Jose accounted for less than one-quarter of all local government expenditures on behalf of residents of those cities in 2017.
 In contrast, because Boston, Baltimore, and Nashville have neither overlying county governments nor independent school districts, city government spending pays for almost all local government public services provided to central city residents and businesses.